 The apartment house morphed into a hotel in the 1980’s.
 Several years ago, the Greenwich Hospitality Group purchased and renovated the interior, retaining some elements of the upscale apartments – and nodding to others with contemporary flair.

-Though definitely situated in a corporate zone, The Goodwin is just a couple of blocks from the best downtown restaurants and the entrance to Bushnell Park – so at least you can take a walk and breathe.
+Though definitely situated in a corporate zone, The Goodwin is just a couple of blocks from the best downtown restaurants and the entrance to Bushnell Park – so at least you can take a walk and explore the best of the city.

 Rooms at The Goodwin Hotel